SiliconLabs/wifi_combo_applications/SiWx917/wlan/mDNS/readme.md

  #### To view the mDNS service (Using Avahi on Linux PC/Machine)

+#### Step 1 - Command for installing the avahi in Linux PC
- - Install the avahi on the Linux PC by passing the below command on the terminal
+ - Install the avahi on the Linux PC by passing the below command on the terminal.

   ```c
    sudo apt-get install avahi-daemon
   ```

+#### Step 2 - Command to observe the mDNS service that was added.
  - On the Linux machine run "avahi-browse _http._tcp -r"
 ![Figure: linux](resources/readme/linux.PNG)

    or

  avahi-browse -a -r

 - To kill the service on the Linux PC, send the below command